Toxic Relationships: How to Spot Them and Break Free

 6. Lack of Boundaries

-In a toxic relationship, your boundaries may be ignored or disrespected.
-This can lead to feelings of being overwhelmed or unsafe.
+In a toxic relationship, your boundaries may be ignored, overstepped, or outright disrespected, leaving you feeling powerless or overwhelmed.

 7. Emotional or Physical Abuse

-Abuse of any kind—emotional, verbal, or physical—is a clear indicator of a toxic relationship.
-No relationship should ever make you feel afraid or devalued.
+Any form of abuse—whether emotional, verbal, or physical—is an undeniable indicator of toxicity.
+No relationship should ever make you feel fearful, worthless, or unsafe.

 How to Break Free from a Toxic Relationship